helpwave/services/README.md

 [We disarmed the versioning for pre-production.](https://github.com/helpwave/services/issues/125).
 To arm the versioning, search for "arm-versioning" in the codebase.

+### Event Sourcing

+We are currently in the progress of adopting event sourcing for some entities.
+Therefore, event sourcing is entirely optional and behind a feature flag (environment variable: `FEATURE_FLAG_EVENT_SOURCING`).

 ## Deployment

 [See infrastructure/README.md](infrastructure/README.md)